P1sec/QCSuper/README.md

 By default, the IP traffic sent by your device is not included, you see only the signalling frames.
 You can include the IP traffic you generate using the `--include-ip-traffic` option (IP being barely the layer 3 for your data traffic in 2G/3G/4G, at the detail that its headers may be compressed (ROHC) and a tiny PPP header may be included).

-The data traffic you send uses a channel different from the signalling traffic, this channed being is setup through the signalling traffic; QCSuper should thus show you all details releant to how this channel is initiated.
+The data traffic you send uses a channel different from the signalling traffic, this channed is setup through the signalling traffic; QCSuper should thus show you all details relevant to how this channel is initiated.

 ## Usage notice